Janelle Sands is a textured hair stylist with over 20 years of experience and the Founder of Secret Curl Society.

 There are pros and cons to both wet and dry detangling and both techniques are the right answer for different circumstances.

-Dry, coarse, or tightly curled and coiled hair
+If you have dry, coarse, or tightly curled and coiled hair

 Dry, coarse, or tightly curled and coiled hair should use wet detangling only when laden with slippery conditioner.
 For severe tangling, finger detangle with coconut oil before wet detangling with conditioner.

-Looser curls, thick, and heavier density hair
+If you have looser curls, thick, and heavier density hair

 Looser curls, thick, and heavier density hair types could lightly spritz with penetrating oil like argan before dry detangling with a paddle brush or Denman brush before and during a cleansing session.
 After a cleansing session, coat your strands with a smoothing conditioner before combing or brushing.